Fall Open Houses will include:

 Engineering Lab Tours

-Check in either on your mobile device or in person and grab a sweet treat before finding a seat!
+Check in either on your mobile device or in person and grab a quick bite to eat before finding a seat!

-President Tony Collins and Vice President Brian Grant officially welcome you to Clarkson.
+President Marc Christensen and Director of Admissions Matt Rutherford officially welcome you to Clarkson.

 What will you do at Clarkson?
 With 200+ student clubs and organizations, 13 engineering competition design teams, hands-on research opportunities, global service and study abroad programs, 20 varsity athletic teams, student business plan and innovation competitions, and more, we're sure you'll find something that gets you excited about joining our Golden Knight community.
 Faculty, staff and students will be representing a variety of research groups, student clubs, teams and more.
 You don't want to miss this!